• Skip to primary navigation

 To add some textural interest, I include toothsome old-fashioned oats, chocolate chunks, and nature’s candy, also known as chewy, sweet dates.
 All I can say about this chocolate chocolate chip cookies easy recipe is YUM!

-These chocolatey date oatmeal cookies aren’t just guilt-free, they are also a snap to make.
+These chocolatey date oatmeal cookies are also a snap to make.
 All you need is 10 easy-to-find ingredients and all of 15 minutes to knock out this simple cookies-for-breakfast recipe.
 Who knew meal-prepping could be so easy?
-Or that dessert could be good for you?!?
 Now, let’s get to it!

 Looking for more cookie recipes to add to your freezer stash?
 Try whipping up come Small-Batch Sugar-Free Oatmeal Cookies, Chewy Peanut Butter Cookies or White Chocolate Macadamia Nut Cookies!